dferens/django-classsettings/README.rst

 Adds ability to define Django settings with classes like this::

-  from classsettings import settings
+  from classsettings import Settings

-  @settings
-  class Static(object):
+  class Static(Settings):
       def STATIC_URL(self): return '/static/'

   # Transforms into